 "Are you a movie star?" he asked without waiting for an answer, "You're a star, I know it."
 That is the greeting I received walking into Burns Tobacconist in downtown Chattanooga, Tennessee.
-We arrived at 11AM and the store was preparing for afternoon customers.
+We arrived at 11AM as the store was preparing for afternoon customers.
 A clerk tended to some bookkeeping while another restocked inventory.
 In the back corner stood a large man, next to his shoe shine stand, seemingly eager for conversation.

 It was a little early to shop for a cigar, but we were there to get a photographeverything else that was about to happen was a bonus round.